ESCOMP/CDEPS/doc/source/dglc.rst

 In addition, the following DGLC specific CIME-CCS xml variables will appear in ``$CASEROOT/env_run.xml``:

-DGLC_GET_IMPORT_DATA
-   - If true, have the mediator calculate import values that are sent back to GLC even in GLC is in NOEVOLVE mode.
-The default value is FALSE.

 DGLC_USE_GREENLAND
    - Whether to include the Greenland Ice Sheet in this DGLC simulation This should generally be set at create_newcase time (via the compset).
 In principle it